-Most listings are in the $40's per square foot per year.
-The Capitol Hill submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate went up $5 per sqft per year.
-That's a 13% increase in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Capitol Hill submarket is experiencing a a boost in rates.
+In the last 3 months, the median rate went up $37 per sqft per year.

-Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 10 listings have been listed, which means office spaces most likley are leasing quickly.
+In the last 90 days, 10 listings have been listed, which means new availabilities are probably going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 70% of the available leases in the Capitol Hill are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,930 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are approximately 3 floors.
-Most buildings in this market were built in 1919 and are Class B.
+Even though the median size is 3,930 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this area are around 3 stories.
+Most buildings in this area were built in 1919 and are Class B.